 Apple continues its tradition of giving each version of macOS a name in addition to a version number with macOS 13.
 Since Mavericks debuted in 2013, it has been customary for the team's moniker to be derived from a California monument or region.
 Before that, Apple's Mac OS systems were named after giant cats.
-This time, the version number will be 13 (unlucky for some, but Apple called the iPhone of 2021 iPhone 13).
+This time, the version number will be 13.

 The name of macOS 13 is macOS Ventura.
 The latest Mac operating system from Apple is named after the Californian city of Ventura.

 With the introduction of the macOS 11 Big Sur in 2020, Apple redesigned the Mac software.
 With a neo-skeuomorphic user interface, macOS Big Sur brought a new Control Center and Notification Center, as well as updated versions of Safari and iMessage.

 With macOS 12 Monterey, Apple enhanced the Big Sur experience with a revamped Safari, the Universal Control feature, AirPlay to Mac, and many other enhancements.

 Now, with macOS 13 Ventura, Apple is emphasizing continuity.
 The business is also releasing new Mac applications, including Weather and Calendar.

 What is the Release Date of macOS 13 Ventura?

 On June 6 at 10 a.m.
 PT, Apple announced during the WWDC 2022 keynote some of the new features that would be included in macOS the following year.
 The software won't be made available until much later in the year, presumably in late October of 2022.
 After the October 25 release of macOS Monterey in 2021, it's safe to assume that macOS 13 will follow a similar schedule.

 The first developer beta was released after Apple's preview of the new macOS.
 On June 22, 2022, the second developer preview was made available.